st-ty1/Artix_FreshTomato/toolchains/gcc-7.3-toolchain_mips/buildroot_2016.02-mips/Readme.txt

 	- packages/binutils into the /package subfolder of your local buildroot-2016.02 directory Copy gcc.mk of this repo into /package/gcc subfolder of your local buildroot-2016.02 directory.
 6.)
 Replace uclibc.mk in package/uclibc subfolder of your local buildroot-2016.02 directory by uclibc.mk of this package.
 7.)
-Replace uClibc-0.9.32.config in package/uclibc subfolder of your local buildroot-2016.02 directory by uClibc-0.9.32.config of this package (or by uClibc-0.9.32.config_nptl, if you want to build a nptl-version).
+Replace uClibc-0.9.32.config in package/uclibc subfolder of your local buildroot-2016.02 directory by uClibc-0.9.32.config_nptl of this package.
 8.)
-Copy uClibc-0.9.32.1-gen_wctype.patch (and for versions with nptl also 0071-Fix-libgcc_s_resume-issue.patch) of this repo in packages/uclibc/0.9.32.1 of your local buildroot-2016.02 directory.
+Copy uClibc-0.9.32.1-gen_wctype.patch (and for versions with nptl also 0071-Fix-libgcc_s_resume-issue.patch) of this repo into packages/uclibc/0.9.32.1 folder of your local buildroot-2016.02 directory.
 9.)
 Ccreate subfolder dl_save in your local buildroot-2016.02 directory, generate an archive of the linux sources in FT repos (file name has to be "linux-2.6.tar.xz") and place the archive into the dl_save folder:
 		mkdir $HOME/buildroot-2016.02_mips/dl_save
 		cd $HOME/freshtomato-mips/release/src-rt-6.x/linux